akimble/MyYouTube/README.md

 Right now this app just plays a YouTube video and is able to make some logs on the current duration by clicking the Play button on the lock screen.
 Not really useful since I stopped fooling with the lockscreen when I couldn't find more information on getting the former library to play videos in the background.
+Replace 'YourAPIKey' in the YouTube component with your Google API Dev key which needs to be authorized to use the YouTube Data API V3 service.

 I really just wanted to use react-native to play YouTube on the lockscreen so I can listen to music without the screen always on.